globocom/secDevLabs/owasp-top10-2017-apps/a7/comment-killer/README.md

 ### Level1

 Make the page alert this message- "Hello!
-You have completed level1 !" by calling a function which has already been defined.(Hine: You have to use the inspector tool!(Right-click and choose Inspect))
+You have completed level1 !" by calling a function which has already been defined.(Hint: You have to use the inspector tool!(Right-click and choose Inspect))

 ### Level2